 Europe is a long, long way away.
 It takes the best part of a day to fly to, playing havoc with your body clock.
 Getting there - and staying there - isn't cheap, either.
 The exchange rate between the Euro and the Australian dollar is worse than with the greenback and you can have an all-inclusive package holiday to Bali for the cost of a return airfare to the continent.
 So why do we bother with Europe at all?
 Well, let us count the ways.

 Pondering the wisdom of Socrates and Plato while trekking up the Athens Acropolis.
 Indulging your inner gladiator at the Roman Colosseum.
-Getting lost amid the labyrinthine, cobblestoned Old Town of Prague.
-Stretching from Lisbon to Istanbul, Europe is crammed with sights and streets that have been shaped by more than 3000 years of human civilisation.
-This is a continent that lets you bed down in fairytale castles.
+Getting lost amid the labyrinthine, cobble-stoned Old Town of Prague.
+Stretching from Lisbon to Istanbul, Europe is crammed with sights and streets that have been shaped by more than 3000 years of human civilization.
+This is a continent that lets you bed down in fairy-tale castles.
 Walk hand-in-hand along ancient city walls and aqueducts.
-Take a pew in a mighty mediaeval cathedral.
+Take a pew in a mighty medieval cathedral.
 Roam the windswept beaches where the world wars played out.
 Tramp around myth-drenched villages that pre-date the pyramids of Giza.
 As more than one Australian has been overheard saying, "Wow, you can almost feel the history".

-Historic harbours rim Europe's coastlines, with the likes of Cadiz, Marseille and Genoa absorbing ports of call for ocean-going cruise liners.
+Historic harbors rim Europe's coastlines, with the likes of Cadiz, Marseille and Genoa absorbing ports-of-call for ocean-going cruise liners.
 Others are springboards for memorable island-hopping adventures.
 Take Piraeus, the port near Athens - from which you can board ferries to dozens of exotic Greek islands, including Crete, Mykonos, Santorini and Rhodes.
 Once you've tired of the wonderful walled old town of Dubrovnik, you can sail around Croatia's majestic 700-island archipelago.
 Other seductive island-hopping gateways include Palma de Mallorca (for the Balearics), Valletta (for Malta) and Las Palmas de Gran Canaria (for the Canary Islands).

 What's Paris without the Eiffel Tower?
-Photo: AFPEurope is jam-packed with tantalising foodie experiences.
 Think: devouring warm, melt-in-your mouth croissants and pain au chocolat purchased from a boulangerie in a chocolate-box-pretty French town.
-Enjoying an alfresco seafood feast beside a crystal-clear Mediterranean bay speckled with colourful fishing boats.
+Enjoying an alfresco seafood feast beside a crystal-clear Mediterranean bay speckled with colorful fishing boats.
 Tapas bar crawling in Madrid or San Sebastian.
 Licking a gelato while gallivanting across a piazza in Rome (or munching a mozzarella-drenched pizza in the scooter-strewn streets of Naples).
-A European adventure is also about sampling the local favourites.
-You may find yourself addicted to boreks (a flaky pastry snack) in the Balkans, or pierogi (dumplings), which are served in dozens of flavours, sweet and savoury, in Poland.
+A European adventure is also about sampling the local favorites.
+You may find yourself addicted to boreks (a flaky pastry snack) in the Balkans, or pierogi (dumplings), which are served in dozens of flavors, sweet and savory, in Poland.

 Share the knowledge